 Subordinates Learn With the Flow

 As your subordinates work independently, they not only improve their existing skills, but they also perform better.
-Since they are ones in control, they are the only ones accountable for everything they put at the table.
+Since they are ones in control, they are the only ones accountable for everything they put on the table.
 This sense of responsibility provides the mandatory boost of motivation.

 Leads to Better Relationships